-Follow companies of interest to learn more about them, stay updated on their news, see how you’re connected, and find career opportunities.
-Following companies is a great way to express interest and will be viewed favorably by recruiters from those organizations.
-When you find an employer of interest, look at the “People also viewed” category.
-This provides you with a list of similar organizations you might want to consider in your search
+Follow companies of interest, people, and hashtags to personalize your feed.
+This allows you to learn, stay updated on relevant news, and find potential connections and career opportunities.
+Following companies is a great way to demonstrate your interest and will be viewed favorably by recruiters.
+When you find employers of interest, look at the “Similar Pages” category.

 LinkedIn offers two helpful networking strategies:

-- See Alumni: Find this tool on the Northwestern University school page to unlock a database of more than 130,000 alumni that you can filter by location, industry, and major.
-Consider requesting informational interviews with alumni to learn more about their work.
-You can look up email addresses in the Our Northwestern alumni database or send a connection request.
+- See Alumni: Find this tool on the Northwestern University school page to unlock a database of more than 150,000 alumni that you can filter by location, industry, and major.
+When you see alumni you want to connect with, you can send an email through the Our Northwestern alumni directory or send a connection request.

 - Groups: Find active groups that are relevant to your interests and goals, including Northwestern groups (such as Northwestern University Alumni) and professional groups (such as Area Startups or Marketing, Media, and Advertising Professionals).
-You can send a message to someone in the same group even if you’re not connected.
+You can send messages to people in the same group even if you’re not connected.

 To learn more about networking, please visit Networking: Connecting with Others